20 Waterfalls to Visit Across the UK

 8. Middle Black Clough Beck, Peak District

-Situated at the end of the Longdendale Valley, Middle Black Clough Beck is impressive but takes a good 20-minute walk from the car park to get there.
+Situated at the end of the Longdendale Valley, Middle Black Clough Beck is impressive but it takes roughly 20-minutes to walk from the car park to get there.
 From the car park, the walk will take you over a bridge, following the stream on your left.
-You’ll need to cross the stream to get to the waterfall, so make sure you have a good pair of boots on and only attempt this in good weather.
+You’ll need to cross the stream to get to the waterfall, so make sure you have a good pair of walking boots on and only attempt this in good weather.

 Nearest campsite: 7-minute drive from Crowden Club Site*.